Execution by firing squad: Ireland

-Following the 1916 Easter Rising in Ireland, 15 of the 16 leaders who were executed were shot by British military authorities under martial law.
+Following the 1916 Easter Rising in Ireland, 15 of the 16 leaders who were executed were shot by the Dublin Castle administration under martial law.
 The executions have often been cited as a reason for how the Rising managed to galvanise public support in Ireland after the failed rebellion.

-Following the Anglo-Irish Treaty, a split in the government and the Dail led to a Civil War during which the Free State Government sanctioned the executions by firing squad of 81 persons.
+Following the Anglo-Irish Treaty, a split in the government and the Dáil led to a Civil War during which the Free State Government sanctioned the executions by firing squad of 81 persons.
 Included in those numbers were some prominent prisoners who were executed without trial as reprisals.
+Records show that eleven soldiers would have had live rounds in their weapons, and one soldier had a blank round.
+The officers loaded the weapons for the soldiers so no soldier knew if his weapon contained the blank round or a live one.
+This method was used to prevent the soldiers from being prosecuted for war crimes in the future, as it was impossible to know which soldier had fired a blank round, and therefore all soldiers could claim innocence.

 Italy

 Italy had used the firing squad as its only form of death penalty, both for civilians and military, since the unification of the country in 1861.
 The death penalty was abolished completely by both Italian Houses of Parliament in 1889 but revived under the Italian dictatorship of Benito Mussolini in 1926.
-Mussolini was himself shot in the last days of World War Two.
+Mussolini was himself shot in the last days of World War II.

 On 1 December 1945 Anton Dostler, the first German general to be tried for war crimes, was executed by a U.S. firing squad in Aversa after being found guilty by a U.S. military tribunal of ordering the killing of 15 U.S. prisoners of war in Italy during World War II.

 The last execution took place on 4 March 1947, as Francesco La Barbera, Giovanni Puleo and Giovanni D'Ignoti, sentenced to death on multiple accounts of robbery and murder, faced the firing squad at the range of Basse di Stura, near Turin.
-Soon after the Constitution of the newly proclaimed Republic prohibited the death penalty except for some crimes, like high treason, during wartime; no one was sentenced to death after 1947.
+Soon after the Constitution of the newly proclaimed Republic prohibited the death penalty except for some crimes of the military penal code of war, like high treason; no one was sentenced to death after 1947.
 In 2007 the Constitution was amended to ban the death penalty altogether.